-The business of leadership
+The Business of Leadership

-Do people’s faces light up when you come in to a room, or when you leave it?
+As someone in a leadership and management role – do people’s faces light up when you come in to a room, or when you leave it?

 Often, the culture within our complex hierarchical organisations can be a significant barrier to delivering the lasting changes needed.

 The game plan has changed from managing corporate fiefdoms to working across networks of people, internal and external to the organisation.
-Many of the traditional rules of leadership that have worked in the past are becoming redundant.
+Many of the traditional rules of leadership and management that have worked in the past are becoming redundant.
 Some would argue that the role of a manager is to maintain the status quo, through planning, controlling, and maintaining consistency.

-By contrast leaders who build effective relationships and alliances and are more likely to be judged on their ability to drive and effect change; and create an environment where everyone can deliver to their full potential.
+By contrast leaders who build effective relationships and alliances and are more likely to be judged on their ability to drive and effect change; creating an environment where everyone can deliver to their full potential.
 So, effective leadership requires increased self-awareness, the ability to lead and influence, and deliver results through lasting and beneficial change.